Alejogb1/job-board/blog-data/how-can-i-implement-a-custom-minmax-pooling.md

 id: "how-can-i-implement-a-custom-minmax-pooling"
 ---

-Okay, let’s tackle custom min-max pooling.
+, let’s tackle custom min-max pooling.
 It's a frequent requirement when you move beyond standard neural network architectures or need to finely control data flow in specialized applications.
 I remember facing this exact challenge a few years back while working on a project involving highly granular time-series analysis; standard max pooling was simply too aggressive, losing important low-frequency details.
 Min pooling, on its own, wasn't sufficient either, hence the need for a custom hybrid.
 The good news is that it's not nearly as daunting as it might initially appear.

 Essentially, min-max pooling isn’t a built-in operation in most common deep learning libraries, which means we have to craft our own implementation.
 The crux of it lies in combining two fundamental operations: *minimum* extraction within a local region and *maximum* extraction, also within a similar local region.
 The specific behavior, though, is really in our hands - we get to define the neighborhood size, stride, and even the pooling mechanism itself, offering greater flexibility than you’d get with standard max or average pooling.